 At June 30, 2023, total assets were $114.9 billion, a decrease of $6.2 billion from $121.1 billion at December 31, 2022.
 Advances decreased by $18.9 billion to $70.5 billion at June 30, 2023, from $89.4 billion at December 31, 2022.
 Total investments increased by $12.8 billion to $43.1 billion at June 30, 2023, from $30.3 billion at December 31, 2022.
 The increase in investments was largely the result of increases of $6.0 billion in securities purchased under agreements to resell, $4.9 billion in federal funds sold, and $1.5 billion in mortgage-backed securities.

 As of June 30, 2023, the Bank complied with all regulatory capital requirements.
 The Bank exceeded its 4.0% regulatory requirement with a regulatory capital ratio of 6.6% at June 30, 2023.
 The increase in the regulatory capital ratio from 6.4% at December 31, 2022 was mainly attributable to a decrease in total assets.
 The Bank also exceeded its risk-based capital requirement of $1.3 billion with $7.6 billion in permanent capital.
 Total retained earnings increased to $4.2 billion as of June 30, 2023, from $4.0 billion at yearend 2022.

-Today, the Bank’s board of directors declared a quarterly cash dividend on the average capital stock outstanding during the second quarter of 2022 at an annualized rate of 6.00%.
-The quarterly dividend rate is consistent with the Bank's dividend philosophy of endeavoring to pay a quarterly dividend at a rate between 5% and 7% annualized.
-The quarterly dividend will total $40 million, and the Bank expects to pay the dividend on August 10, 2022.
+Today, the Bank’s board of directors declared a quarterly cash dividend on the average capital stock outstanding during the second quarter of 2023 at an annualized rate of 7.75%, an increase from the 7.00% rate paid for the prior quarter.
+The quarterly dividend will total $77 million, and the Bank expects to pay the dividend on August 10, 2023.

 (Dollars in millions)